 arrange with your mortgage lender the review of your closing documentation;

 conduct the closing with you, briefly describing the documents you are to sign;

-record the documents among the land records; and
+record the documents among the public records; and

 disburse proceeds to the parties in the transaction according to written instructions.